davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 So, now we have a variable that we can get and set from any node, and it's fault-tolerant.
 What’s not to love?

 Here's a problem: even with fast computers and fast networks, it still takes some amount of time for a broadcast to reach every node.
-What if two nodes do an update at the same time?
+What if two nodes do an update in parallel?

 DIAGRAM